opensearch-project/ml-commons/docs/remote_inference_blueprints/bedrock_connector_titan_multimodal_embedding_blueprint.md

 If you are using self-managed Opensearch, you should supply AWS credentials.
 You have two different approaches to specify the pre&post process function and request body in the API:

 **Use build-in function**
+> You can use this starting from OpenSearch 2.16
 ```json
 POST /_plugins/_ml/connectors/_create
 {